AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

     package Access_Types is
         --  Declare an access type
         type Date_Acc is access Date;
+        --                      ^ "Designated type"
-        --                      ^ Type you want to access/point to.
+        --                      ^ Date_Acc values point to Date objects

         D : Date_Acc := null;
         --              ^ Literal for "access to nothing" --  ^ Access to date
     end Access_Types;

-So far we know how to:
+This illustrates how to:

-- Declare an access type to a specific type
+- Declare an access type whose values point to ("designate") objects from a specific type
-- Declare an instance of it
+- Declare a variable (access value) from this access type
 - Give it a value of :ada:`null`

-In line with Ada's strong typing philosophy, if you declare a second access type to the date type, the two access types will be incompatible with each other, and you will need an explicit type conversion to convert from one to the
+In line with Ada's strong typing philosophy, if you declare a second access type whose designated type is Date, the two access types will be incompatible with each other, and you will need an explicit type conversion to convert from one to the
 other: